microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export type MediaQueryListListener = (this: MediaQueryList, ev?: MediaQueryListEvent) => void;

+// Warning: (ae-incompatible-release-tags) The symbol "Menu" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class Menu extends FASTElement {
+export class Menu extends FoundationElement {
     collapseExpandedItem(): void;
     // @internal (undocumented)
     connectedCallback(): void;